mbaumer/us_hep_funding/docs/_states/ME.md

 [ME-01](#ME-01)  [ME-02](#ME-02)

 # ME -- Sen. Susan Collins (R) and  Sen. Angus King (I)
+## Committees
+Susan Collins is the #4 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Susan Collins is the #5 Republican on the Senate Committee on Appropriations

+Susan Collins is the #5 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Angus King is the #9 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016